-Mr. Maeda, aged 39, is the marketing supervisor of the Group, and is primarily responsible for managing the marketing functions of the Group.
+Mr. Maeda, aged 40, has been the head of marketing of Okura Japan since January 2019 and is primarily responsible for managing the marketing functions of the Group.

-He has been the marketing supervisor of the Group since April 2011 and was a general manager of Kanto marketing department of the Group between June 2007 and March 2011.
+He was previously the marketing supervisor from April 2011 to January 2019 and was a general manager of Kanto marketing department of the Group between June 2007 and March 2011.